-Bumpy mountain roads took us to the spectacular Bayanzag Flaming Cliffs, like a Mongolian version of the Grand Canyon, but smaller.
-It’s a significant site where lots of dinosaur fossils and eggs were found.
-A great backdrop for bush camping.
+Bumpy mountain roads took us to the spectacular Bayanzag Flaming Cliffs, which are a Mongolian version of the Grand Canyon, but smaller.
+It’s a significant site where lots of dinosaur fossils and eggs were uncovered and which is also a stunning backdrop for bush camping.

 Day 9: Seeing Ongii Monastery and Driving to Arvaikhee

 Day 10: Stuck in Mongolia

 We began our journey to the third ger camp but got badly bogged around midday after the truck had to swerve slightly, of course, to miss a drunk driver who came in our path (sadly, a lot of people drink and drive here).
-It took over five hours to get out, with the help of a small local tractor, and during that time a few of us who remained to help with the truck (a few were rescued by local jeeps) lost our minds.
+It took over five hours to get out, with the help of a small local tractor, and during that time a few of us who remained to help with the truck (local jeeps rescued a few) lost our minds.
 It was a hilarious few hours that would have made an excellent documentary, probably how a Lord of the Flies scenario starts.

 The roads were not hard and stable enough for the truck to continue, especially with all the hills.
-After setting up tents and cooking dinner two small vans came to the rescue to take us on our two-hour journey to the Ger Camp.
+After setting up tents and cooking dinner, two small vans came to the rescue to take us on our two-hour journey to the Ger Camp.
 It was a scary ride in the dark, where we stopped at the driver’s backyard and where a small boy jumped into the hold of the van for the rest of the journey.

 Day 11: Hiking in Orkhon Valley

 I highly recommend staying in a ger camp in the beautiful Orkhon Valley.
-There’s nothing like a good hike through the beautiful forest to reach the Tuvkhon Monastery and to see the surrounding area.
+There’s nothing like a pleasant hike through the beautiful forest to reach the Tuvkhon Monastery and to see the surrounding area.
 Pure bliss.